 Current notices of vehicles seized

-If on reading any attached notice you wish to contact the Council, please call 01482 300 300 or email firstname.lastname@example.org and quote the registration of the vehicle involved.
+If on reading any attached notice you wish to contact the Council, please call 01482 300 300 or email firstname.lastname@example.org and quote the registration of the vehicle involved and reference number.

 |Date of seizure||Time of seizure||Location vehicle seized||Description of vehicle||Registration number||Reason for seizure||Claim to be made by||Reference number|